 Directly tie the CLK input to GND near to the IC if the internal clock oscillator is to be used.
-The internal clock can be calibrated by driving the ramp generator at a certain velocity setting.
-Reading out position values via the interface and comparing the resulting velocity to the remote masters' clock gives a time reference.
-A similar procedure also is described in 19.5.
-For a STEP/DIR application, read out TSTEP at a defined external step frequency.
-Scale acceleration and velocity settings, TOFF and PWM_FREQ as a result.
+For best precision, the internal clock can be calibrated by reading out TSTEP at a defined external step frequency.
+It is easiest to use 1 kHz microstep frequency.
+With this, TSTEP shows the number of internal clock cycles per millisecond, i.e., TSTEP=1200 means that f{CLK} is 12 MHz in the actual IC.
+Scale velocity thresholds, TOFF and PWM_FREQ based on the determined frequency.
 Temperature dependency and ageing of the internal clock is comparatively low.